 tirar (en la basura)

-Don't throw these papers away: they're important.
+Don't throw these papers away: they're

 TURN DOWN